Britney Spears: Her Conservatorship, Health Crisis & The Conspiracy Theories, Explained

 What Happened To Put Britney Spears Under Conservatorship?

-The conservatorship, which was issued on February 1, 2008 and made permanent six months later, was temporary at the time but has continued for over a decade.
+The conservatorship, which was issued on 1st February 2008 and made permanent six months later, was temporary at the time but has continued for over a decade.
 In that time, it protected her during turbulent legal battles, including her divorce and custody hearings with Federline and the lawsuit from Lutfi.
-It also guided her comeback into public life, with her subsequent albums, position as a judge on The X-Factor, and wildly successful Las Vegas residency.
+It also guided her comeback into public life, with her subsequent albums, position as a judge on US version of The X-Factor, and wildly successful Las Vegas residency.

 Advertisement